iamliamnorton/seed-damage-calculator/README.md

-fasdac
+FASDAC
 ======

-Fertilizer and Seed Decision Aid Calculator
+Fertiliser and Seed Decision Aid Calculator

-A calculation tool used by the farming community to find the optimum fertilizer to seed ratio when sowing their crops.
+A calculation tool used by the farming community to find the optimum fertiliser to seed ratio when sowing their crops.